Research and Special Projects

 Etiology and Management of Plant Diseases

 The laboratory research focuses on two major areas of importance to New Mexico agriculture, plant viruses and a fungal endophyte of locoweed.
 We are currently characterizing the biology and epidemiology and Beet curly top virus which infects chile in New Mexico.
 This virus infects many crops and weed hosts throughout the western US.
-Research is ongoing to examine viral strain variation within fields and between fields at the molecular level, characterize new virus strains, study the biological and molecular differences in the leafhopper vector of the virus from different locations, and search for host resistance in pepper, as well as to document the role of weed hosts and vector populations in disease epidemiology.
+Research is ongoing to characterize new virus strains and viral strain variation at the molecular level, study the mechanism of transmission in the leafhopper vector of the virus, and document the role of weed hosts and vector populations in disease epidemiology.

 We are also studying the role that a fungal endophyte of locoweed plays in the toxicity of this plant.
-We have begun the characterization of this fungus that produces a mannosidase inhibitor toxin, swainsonine, that is poisonous to grazing animals.
-We are looking at the genetics of the fungus, a new species of Embellisia, and trying to determine the genetic variability in fungal isolates from different locoweed species.
-We are seeking to find how environmental factors influence swainsonine production.
-We are studying the localization of the fungus in the plant and how it moves from the seed coat to germinating seedlings.
-We are trying to determine the pathway of toxin biosynthesis through biochemical and genetic means.
+We are charactering this Alternaria section Undifilum sp. that produces a toxin, swainsonine, that is poisonous to grazing animals.
+We are investigating the genetics of the fungus and locoweeds and comparing the genetic variability in different locoweeds and in the fungal isolates from different locoweed species. we are studying the ecological role of the fungus within its host plants.
+We are localizing the fungus in germinating seedings and mature plants.
+We are assessing the pathway of toxin biosynthesis to determine how it can be blocked without harming the plant.

 Dr. Jennifer Randall